Advocate: Advocate Supreme Court

 Advocate Supreme Court is the third level.
 After successful completion of ten years of practice in the High Courts by the applicant, the panel of members of Pakistan Bar Council and one judge of the Supreme Court of Pakistan, review the application.
 (Before 1985 the requirement was successful completion of five years practice in the High Courts of Pakistan.)
-Over fifty percent of applications are accepted, after successful completion of the requirement.
+Over fifty per cent of applications are accepted, after successful completion of the requirement.
 An unsuccessful application in one year does not bar the candidate from re-applying in the next judicial year.

 The highest level is the Senior Advocate Supreme Court.
 It is Pakistan's title equivalent to Queen's Counsel in the United Kingdom.

 After at least fifteen years of practice, by invitation or by an application to a panel of Supreme Court Judges headed by the Chief Justice of Pakistan, one can become Senior Advocate of Supreme Court of Pakistan.
 Very few applications are accepted and even fewer invitations are made.
 Attorneys General are usually invited by the Supreme Court on the appointment, to the office.
 So are some notable High Court judges who upon retirement choose to practice before the Supreme Court, where they are still eligible to do so.

 Sri Lanka

 In Sri Lanka (formally Ceylon) till 1973 Advocate was a practitioner in a court of law who is legally qualified to prosecute and defend actions in such court on the retainer of clients.
 Advocates had to pass the HSC exam and enter the Ceylon Law College and follow the Advocates course and sit for the relevant exams.
 Thereafter, they would have to practice under a senior advocate before being called to the bar for admission as an Advocate of the Supreme Court of Ceylon.
-Members of the English, Scottish and Irish Bars are permitted to be admitted to an Barrister without examination on payment of a fee.
+Members of the English, Scottish and Irish Bars are permitted to be admitted to a Barrister without examination on payment of a fee.
 Ceylonese Advocates with three years standing were allowed to be called to the English Bar without examination on completing three terms.
 The Justice Law No. 44 of 1973 of the National State Assembly created a single group of practitioners known as Attorneys-at-law.
 The current equivalent to an advocate is a counsel who is a trial lawyer distinguished from an instructing attorney.